ranemirusG/toolbox-notes/networks/protocols/SMB/SMB.md

-#### Linux/Unix SMB (Samba) Default Folders
+#### Linux/Unix SMB (Samba) Default Shares

-When using Samba (the most common SMB server for Linux/Unix systems), there aren't default shares in the same way Windows has them, but there are typical configurations that admins often use:
+When using Samba there aren't default shares in the same way Windows has them, but there are typical configurations that admins often use:

 1. [homes]: This share allows users to access their home directories.
 When configured, it dynamically creates a share for each user based on their username.
    - Example configuration: